Force over Distance: Faster than Light

 Faster than Light

-Beneath their feet, the deck plating hums.
-Chloe has her back to the wall.
+Chloe’s back is to the wall.
 Her arms are wrapped around her laptop.
 She can probably feel the purr of the drive through the bulkhead.

 It’s the colonel’s policy that any civilians entering newly secured areas of the ship need a military escort.